 4. Use weekends and vacation days.

-5. Maximize your lunch hour.
+5. Maximize your lunch hour and break time.

-6. Stop watching TV.
+6. Stop watching TV and scrolling social media.

-If you were to implement just one of these simple time-management strategies, you would create the space for increased productivity and increased revenue.
+If you were to implement just one of these time-management strategies, you would create the space for increased productivity and increased revenue.